Angelito Antonio

 Angelito "Mang Lito" Antonio (February 3, 1939 – September 24, 2025) was a Filipino painter.
-Since he was young, he was already earning titles and awards from various contests.
-He studied at the University of Santo Tomas (UST) and obtained his bachelor's degree in Fine Arts in 1963, he then became one of the faculties where he taught for many years.
-He was married to the artist Norma Belleza, with whom he had three children, Marcel, Emil, and Fatima, who are also painters.
+He studied at the University of Santo Tomas (UST) and obtained his bachelor's degree in Fine Arts in 1963, then went on to teach at the same university for many years.
+He is considered one of the most influential figures of the modern art movement in the Philippines.

 Life and career

 Antonio was born in Malolos, Bulacan on February 3, 1939.
-Studying art at the University of Santo Tomas, he had an art career that spans half a century.
-Some of the well-known painters were his teacher in the university, this includes: Manansala and Galo Ocampo.
-His colleagues included National Artist Ang Kiukok, Antonio Austria, Danilo Dalena, Mario Parial, Jaime de Guzman, and Norma Belleza (His wife).
-More than twenty local and international awards were to his credit, including the Grandprize (1964) and Third prize (1963) on AAP's Annual art competition and was a member of Art Association of the Philippines and the Saturday Group of Artists.
+He studied art at the University of Santo Tomas, he had an art career that spanned half a century.
+Some well-known painters, such as Manansala and Galo Ocampo, were his teachers at the university.
+His colleagues included National Artist Ang Kiukok, Antonio Austria, Danilo Dalena, Mario Parial, Jaime de Guzman, and Norma Belleza, whom he married.
+More than twenty local and international awards were awarded to him, including the Grand Prize (1964) and Third Prize (1963) on AAP's Annual art competition.
+He was also a member of Art Association of the Philippines and the Saturday Group of Artists.

-In 1977, Antonio first showed his works at the Luz gallery, Included in this exhibit are four sets of drawing with three to four paintings per set and his 12 monochromatic black and white paintings.
-Antonio is also a well-decorated artist, with numerous exhibits hosted abroad, particularly in New York and Saigon.
-Antonio's style takes roots from foreign artist Picasso.
+In 1977, Antonio first showed his works at the Luz gallery, Included in this exhibit were four sets of drawing with three to four paintings per set and 12 monochromatic black and white paintings.
+Antonio's work was displayed at numerous exhibits hosted in the Philippines and outside of them, particularly in New York and Saigon.
+Antonio's style is influenced by Picasso.
 He had experimented greatly with colors to delineate his figures.
-His works' themes are taken extensively from folk genre.
-He is also one of the Masters of Modernism.
+His works' themes are taken extensively from folk art.

-Antonio's more recent works saw him moving toward abstraction, or a mix of the abstract and the figurative.
-He has been labeled both a modernist and an expressionist, successfully crafting an aesthetic that allowed him to maintain his practice for over 50 years, exhibiting both here and abroad.
-He was probably one of the last pillars of Modernism, adhering to its core tenet of dynamic expression.
+Antonio's later works saw him moving toward abstraction, or a mix of the abstract and the figurative.
+He has been labeled both a modernist and an expressionist.

+He mentored third-generation modernists such as Mario de Rivera and Raul Isidro at the University of Santo Tomas College of Fine Arts and Design.

-Antonio was married to Norma Belleza and had three children.
+Antonio was married to Norma Belleza, with whom he had three children, Marcel, Emil, and Fatima, who also went on to become painters.
 He died on September 24, 2025, at the age of 86 from septic shock related to ventilator-associated pneumonia.